Connect with us

 The Potential to Put the Middle East on the Map in English Football

-Currently, the Middle East’s market is growing, and the emergence of numerous sports sites in Arab countries reflects that.
+Currently, the Middle East’s football market is growing, and the emergence of numerous sports betting sites in Arab countries reflects that.
 Although Turkey itself is not an Arab country, Dervisoglu’s arrival at Brentford may significantly enhance the long-term popularity of the region’s betting industry.
 Across some of the best football betting sites, those in the Middle East can bet on various sporting leagues, including the English Premier League, La Liga, UAE Pro League, and many more.
 Should Brentford secure promotion to the top-flight of English football over the coming years, then there will be scope for local supporters to closely follow the progress of Dervisoglu.

 The Next in a Long Line of Star Strikers?